markfain/ScriptsCherryMonster/README.md

 ## Git
 TODO: git configuration (.gitconfig difftool)
 A collection of useful tools and abbreviations to work with git, using the command line.
+TODO: currently it requires stmux to be globally installed - i.e npm install -g stmux

 ### API
 1. scm gitadd <file>